utybo/Lixy/README.md

 Lixy is a ["lexer"](https://en.wikipedia.org/wiki/Lexical_analysis) framework, and is a Kotlin Multi-platform Project.
 It is a library that allows you to turn a string into a sequence of tokens using rules that you define using a Kotlin DSL.

 This lexical analysis is typically the first step when making a compiler of any kind.

+A lexer will only get you so far.
+The next step in the compilation is parsing, which [Pangoro](https://github.com/utybo/Pangoro) can help you with if you are using Lixy!

 ### A Kotlin DSL?